tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-fixes.md

 For example, in finance, the noun _trade_ can mean very different things to different departments.
 The direction of a transaction, _buy_ or _sell_ can be inverted depending on what side of the fence you sit on.
 Getting this right in your system is obviously going to be important.

 Not assuming anything and defining terms clearly in acceptance tests can be a good way to ensure some consistency.
 This takes discipline though and relies on people bringing up inconsistent use of terminology as it happens.
 Individuals may also need to be brave and ask the "obvious" questions.

-The agreed use of terminology formalised in an acceptance test can solidify it's definition.
+Common language is formalised in an acceptance test, solidify it's definition.
 The spirit here is to strive for a ubiquitous language.

 ## Lack of structure and direction

 Iterative development favours planning; iterations are planned ahead of time.
 The stories to deliver are fixed at the start of an iteration.
-Although the iterations are short, it still imposes some rigidity.
+Although the iterations are short, it still imposes  rigidity.
 The balance is in offering the delivery team stability as well as being responsive to changes in business priorities.

 By stability, I mean that the goal for the next week or so is well known and the team know where they're heading and why.
 They're free from process distraction.
 With it, scope creep and fire fighting can be kept to a minimum and the team is free to focus on multiple, small, achievable deliveries.

 Having an established process like the story delivery life cycle can give structure to delivery and contribute to sustainable pace.
 Such a process certainly offers clear boundaries and check points.
-Crossing them helps establish a rhythm or cadence and gives the team a chance to celebrate in what they've achieved.
+Crossing them helps establish a rhythm or cadence and gives the team a chance to celebrate what they've achieved.
 People know where they stand.

 Compare this to the prospect of working on a large multi-feature chunk of work with no clear goals and no end in sight.
 Morale and discipline suffer.
 It goes against the the constancy of purpose Deming warns of when talking about the Seven Deadly Diseases.

 This may well be a point more about decomposition than acceptance testing.
 People just handle small tasks better.
 There is a personal psychology aspect but there's also advantages for the business in dealing in small features.
 It reduces risk and allows for quicker change of direction.
-It's the cost of change curve.

 ## Team engagement

 The story delivery cycle can give the entire team (developers, testers and the business) the opportunity to understand the motivations and contribute to the planning and execution of solutions.
-Along with creating a rhythm or cadence already mentioned, it can help galvanise a team around small, frequent delivery milestones.
-Compare this to teams that actively encourage "shelve stacking", where developers are spoon feed technical tasks with no real engagement and expected to simply stack the shelves without question.
+Along with creating a rhythm or cadence already mentioned, it can help galvanise the team around small, frequent delivery milestones.
+Compare this to teams that actively encourage "shelve stacking", where developers are spoon feed technical tasks with no real engagement and expected to simply stack the shelves without understanding why.